Louma A Special Walk Through The Woods

 Louma walk in the woods walkway spence plantation

-Once the laurel had gone, we set about creating our magical woodland walk: a feat of local skill and craftsmanship.
+Once the laurel had gone, we set about creating our magical walk through the woods: a feat of local skill and craftsmanship.
 Now, you can stroll along more than 80 meters of a timber walkway that winds through the ancient trees and across centuries-old field boundaries – from a time before the wood when the land was used for pasture.
 As always, designed with the land’s best interests in mind, we made sure that the walkway winds around the trees and other natural points in the landscape.

 walk in the woods wooden bridge with dog

-David loves the different timbers he used to make the woodland walk.
+David loves the different timbers he used to make the walk through the woods.

 ‘The wood we used for the three bridges is quite special.
 It’s locally produced Devon chestnut, which was perfect for the timber-frame approach we decided on: making mortice and tenant joints, stitched together with oak pegs.
 I know the process well as I often help make timber framed houses and barns – like the one we built at the top of Louma.